cheapsk9/progress-docs/classes/Page.md

 A page (also known as a tab in some other UI libraries) is a container for sections, which hold elements.
 It comes with its own tab, which can have text and an icon.
 ## 🔍 Properties

-TabIcon: string [Read Only]
+TabIcon : string [Read Only]
 The name corresponding to the icon that this tab uses.

-TabText: string [Read Only]
+TabText : string [Read Only]
 The text displayed on the tab.

+TabInstance : Instance [Read Only]
+A reference to the tab instance displayed on the sidebar.

-Focused: bool [Read Only]
+Focused : bool [Read Only]
 Whether or not the tab is in focus.
 ## 🚀 Methods

-CreateSection (name : string, iconName : string) : void
+CreateSection (name : string, titleVisible : bool) : void
 Creates a section to group elements into.

 SetTabText (text : string) : void